LukeStampfli/EmbeddedFPSExample/docs-src/guide/health-shooting-lag-Compensation.md

 # Health, Shooting, Lag Compensation

 Before we start to implement health and shooting we will add a simple health bar to our player to display it.
-Open the PlayerClient script and add the following variables to the References:
+Open the ClientPlayer script and add the following variables to the References:
 ```csharp
     public Text NameText;
     public Image HealthBarFill;